Leafwing-Studios/fop-rules/docs/character-options/powers/devout-prayers.md

 **Targets:** Single-target

-**Attack:** None
+**Targeted defense:** None

 **Duration:** Concentration, Persisting

 </div>

 You grant the blessing of the gods of the wilds, plant life sprouting wildly in the beneficiary's every footstep as it bends to their will.
 When you first cast this miracle, choose a creature.
 For the duration of this miracle, the chosen creature is immune to the effects of difficult terrain.
 Whenever they spend movement, any tiles that they travelled over becomes difficult terrain for the duration of this effect.
 In addition, they gain access to the _grasping roots_ power.
-As a minor action, they may make a Prowess attack against all creatures on difficult terrain within a 24 tile range.
+As a minor action, they may make a special attack against Prowess against all creatures on difficult terrain within a 24 tile range.
 They apply one stack of rooted to each creature hit.

 When this miracle persists, any difficult terrain created persists.
 Other effects end when your concentration is broken like usual.